shenzou/Light-Control-RPi/README.md

 A small script to control Xiaomi Yeelights from a GUI in Python.

 This script uses the following libraries:
-- guizero: A quick and simple Python library to create basic GUIs
+- ~~guizero: A quick and simple Python library to create basic GUIs~~
+- kivy: A python library to create GUIs
 - yeelight: A library to control Xiaomi Yeelights.

 ## What to do first